What is placenta previa?

 - Sudden, painless vaginal bleeding.
 The blood is often bright red, and the bleeding can range from light to heavy.

-- Symptoms of early labor.
+- Symptoms of preterm labor.
 These include regular contractions and aches or pains in your lower back or belly.

 Call your doctor if you have: